sara5521/Penetration-Testing-Tools/service-enumeration/smb/nmap.md

 |_  WIN-OMCNBKR66MN\WinRMRemoteWMIUsers__ (RID: 1000): <empty>
 ```
 **Interpretation:**
-- `Administrator` and `bob` are members of the Administrators group → they have full system privileges.
+- `Administrator` and `bob` are members of the Administrators group → they have full system privileges
-- `bob` is also part of the Remote Desktop Users group → this means he may log in via RDP (Remote Desktop Protocol), which can be a target for brute-force attacks.
+- `bob` is also part of the Remote Desktop Users group → this means he may log in via RDP (Remote Desktop Protocol), which can be a target for brute-force attacks
-- `Guest` is in the Guests group → usually has limited permissions and is less useful for privilege escalation.
+- `Guest` is in the Guests group → usually has limited permissions and is less useful for privilege escalation
-- Other groups like `Backup Operators`, `IIS_IUSRS`, etc., are empty → you can ignore them unless you find users assigned to them later.
+- Other groups like `Backup Operators`, `IIS_IUSRS`, etc., are empty → you can ignore them unless you find users assigned to them later

 💡 **TIP**: This group membership information is useful for:
-- **Privilege escalation** — targeting users with high privileges.
+- **Privilege escalation** — targeting users with high privileges
-- **Lateral movement** — if RDP or other remote services are enabled.
+- **Lateral movement** — if RDP or other remote services are enabled
-- **Brute-force attacks** — focus on privileged accounts like ```bob```.
+- **Brute-force attacks** — focus on privileged accounts like `bob`

+**🎯 High-Value Groups to Look For:**
+- `Domain Admins` - Full domain control
+- `Enterprise Admins` - Full forest control
+- `Backup Operators` - Can backup/restore files
+- `Remote Desktop Users` - RDP access
+- `WinRMRemoteWMIUsers` - PowerShell remoting

 ---